pratiksahu142/hospital-management-system/readme.md

 #### Features checklist covered

-· How many patients were registered each day? - Done
+- [x] How many patients were registered each day?

-· How many patients were registered each month? - Done
+- [x] How many patients were registered each month?

-· How many patients were registered each year? - Done
+- [x] How many patients were registered each year?

-· How many patients were handled by each department? - Done
+- [x] How many patients were handled by each department?

-· How many patients were handled by each doctor? - Done
+- [x] How many patients were handled by each doctor?

-· What are the details of all the doctors in the system? - Done
+- [x] What are the details of all the doctors in the system?

-· What are the upcoming appointments for the next week? - Done
+- [x] What are the upcoming appointments for the next week?

-· What are the details of all the nurses in the system? - Done
+- [x] What are the details of all the nurses in the system?

-· Are there any conflicting appointments (appointments scheduled for the same doctor at the same time)? - Done
+- [x] Are there any conflicting appointments (appointments scheduled for the same doctor at the same time)?

-· How many diagnostics reports have been generated for each patient? - Done
+- [x] How many diagnostics reports have been generated for each patient?